 11.2.4.1 Calculation of the IFM Congestion Charge

 For each Settlement Period of the IFM, the CAISO shall calculate the IFM Congestion Charge as the IFM MCC amount for all scheduled Demand and Virtual Supply Awards minus the IFM MCC amount for all scheduled Supply and Virtual Supply Awards.
-The IFM MCC amount for all scheduled Demand and Virtual Demand Awards is the sum of the products of the IFM MCC and the total of the MWh of Demand scheduled in the Day-Ahead Schedule and Virtual Supply Awards at all the applicable PNodes, Scheduling Points and Aggregated Pricing Nodes for the Settlement Period.
-The IFM MCC amount for all scheduled Supply and Virtual Supply Awards is the sum of the products of the IFM MCC and the total of the MWh of Supply scheduled in the Day-Ahead Schedule and the Virtual Supply Awards at all the applicable PNodes and Scheduling Points for the Settlement Period.
+The IFM MCC amount for all scheduled Demand and Virtual Demand Awards is the sum of the products of the IFM MCC and the total of the MWh of Demand scheduled in the Day-Ahead Schedule and Virtual Supply Awards at all the applicable PNodes and Aggregated Pricing Nodes for the Settlement Period.
+The IFM MCC amount for all scheduled Supply and Virtual Supply Awards is the sum of the products of the IFM MCC and the total of the MWh of Supply scheduled in the Day-Ahead Schedule and the Virtual Supply Awards at all the applicable PNodes for the Settlement Period.

 * * *